 The original recipe from Lanzarote calls for garlic sausage and bacon which I have replaced with delicious herby vegan sausages.
 It also requires the lentils and the meat to be boiled together which would be a disaster for vegan sausages so I fried mine first and then added them into the pot with everything else towards the end of cooking.
 Luckily I had lovely big tomatoes in my organic veg box last week so they went happily into this dish, unfortunately they are lacking in flavour at this time of year so I adapted the recipe and chucked in some tomato puree to pep it up a bit!

 So, here it is, my adaptation of this flavourful, sunny dish from the beautiful island of Lanzarote down there in the Canaries!

-A vegetarian version of this dish from Lanzarote in the Canary Islands.
+A vegan version of this dish from Lanzarote in the Canary Islands.
 Full of herby flavour it makes a fabulous main or as a side dish for tapas, scooped up with torn flatbreads.

 - 2 tbsp olive oil

 - 75 g dried green lentils

 - 2 large or 4 smaller cloves of garlic, peeled and crushed